-Donald M. Brettner--Mr. Brettner, 61, is Group Vice President, Manufacturing Services Group of Advanced Micro Devices., Inc. Mr. Brettner joined the Company in 1982 and became Group Vice President, Manufacturing Services in 1996.
+Donald M. Brettner--Mr. Brettner, 61, is Group Vice President, Manufacturing Services Group of Advanced Micro Devices, Inc. Prior to his appointment as Group Vice President in 1996, Mr. Brettner served as Vice President of Manufacturing Services Group since joining the Company in 1982.
 Prior to joining the Company, Mr. Brettner was Chief Operating Officer at NBK Corporation and Vice President of Manufacturing Services at Fairchild Semiconductor.

-Gary O. Heerssen--Mr. Heerssen, 51, is Group Vice President and Co-General Manager, Wafer Fabrication Group of Advanced Micro Devices, Inc. Mr. Heerssen joined the Company in 1986 and became Group Vice President and Co-General Manager, Wafer Fabrication in 1996.
+Gary O. Heerssen--Mr. Heerssen, 51, is Group Vice President and Co-General Manager, Wafer Fabrication Group of Advanced Micro Devices, Inc. Mr. Heerssen joined the Company in 1986 as the Vice President and Group Executive for Wafer Fabrication.
+He became Group Vice President and Co-General Manager in 1996.
 Prior to joining the Company, Mr. Heerssen worked for Fairchild Semiconductor and spent 15 years with Texas Instruments in a variety of engineering and operations management positions.